abogushcoder/raspberry_pi_project/limited_functionality/README.md

 ## Features

 - **Speech Recognition**: Uses Vosk for offline speech-to-text processing
-- **Word Tracking**: Tracks each curse word individually in a MySQL database
+- **Word Tracking**: Tracks each curse word individually in a MariaDB database
 - **Smart Notifications**: Uses modulo operator to announce on the 1st and every 3rd occurrence
-- **Docker Containerized**: Easy setup and deployment with Docker

 ## Requirements